synthetic-politics/data-pipeline/README.md

-# Task Checklist
+# One Nation vs. The World
+**Some helpful links for navigating the repository**

+To view current One Nation data, see [here](/data/one-nation/02_filter)

+To view comparative country data, see [here](/data/comparative-countries/02_filter

-aka Elle's infinite to-do list - For a table of relevant parties, leaders, election dates, etc., see [here](/party-table)
+For a table of relevant parties, leaders, election dates, etc., see [here](/party-table)

+To view scripts/code see [here](/scripts)

+# Elle's infinite to-do list
 ## One Nation
 ### Preparation
 - [ ] Identify scrapers & verify functionality